sangermd/CESG599_NHERI.documentation/doc/case_0.rst

 Introduction
 ------------

 A transfer function is ...
+This is just a trial to see if this method works

 Problem Description